BardoQi/Sight/README.md

 Find the value form the json field.

-If the class is MultiMapItem, you shold pass $offset.
+If the class is MultiMapItem, you should pass $offset.

 ##### IMapItem::hasColunm($name)